 - A prolonged period of poor sleep

-- You lose interest in friends and hobbies
+- Loss of interest in friends and hobbies

 - Poor job performance